DPenner1/WritingSystemHistory/tools/database/README.md

   - The database is generated from some files the [Unicode Consortium](https://home.unicode.org/).
 Unicode licence is at [`./resource/unicode-data/license.txt`](https://github.com/DPenner1/WritingSystemHistory/blob/main/tools/database/resource/unicode-data/license.txt)

   - The database is generated using some text sourced from Wikipedia, which is under CC BY-SA 4.0.
 For compliance, and further info on that see in this project [`./resource/wikipedia-sourced/licence-info.txt`](https://github.com/DPenner1/WritingSystemHistory/blob/main/tools/database/resource/wikipedia-sourced/licence-info.txt).

+I intend to more formally put the database and the Python generation code under an open licence.
+The planned front-end I'm less sure about.